 AS A PATIENT YOUR RESPONSIBILITIES ARE:

-- To follow the treatment plan developed by you and your care providers.
-And to accept responsibility if you refuse treatment or fail to follow your treatment plan.
+- To accept responsibility for your action’s if you refuse treatment or fail to follow your practitioner’s instructions.

 - To follow hospital rules and regulations affecting patient care and conduct including not smoking on hospital properties.